cha2812/Analysis-of-Employees-/README.md

 - We have 7 employees who earn below the $1 million mark
 - We have 14 employees who were born after 1990.
 - We have 64 employees located where the city is Mumbai and Delhi.
+- We have a total number of 100 employees in the company
+- We have 3 cities with the highest number of employees above 15, they are Mumbai with 44, Delhi with 20 and Pune with 16.
+- The pincode with the most usage with the employees is 410210.